Nukleon84/pyflowsheet/readme.md

 # Pyflowsheet Project

 ## Mission Statement
-This library is intended to support engineers creating simple process flow diagrams (PFD) from code, without the need for a complex chart drawing tool or CAD program.
+This project is a Python package that is intended to support engineers in creating simple process flow diagrams (PFD) from code, without the need for a complex chart drawing tool or CAD program.

-The main use case would be to visualize flowsheets generated in textual modeling languages and to present results in a graphical manner.
+The main use case is the visualization of flowsheets generated in textual modeling languages / process simulators and to present results in a graphical manner.

 This package is not intended to replace CAD applications or to create printer-ready Process Flow Diagrams: this is a tool for a process engineer to support internal communication and process documentation.